Exact logic

 Most personal trainers lose clients not because the training is bad, but because the client stops feeling accountable and connected between sessions.
 Automated goal tracking turns sporadic check-ins into a system that keeps clients engaged, motivated, and paying.

-I was talking to a personal trainer in Brisbane who had been in the industry for nine years.
-Good at his job — strong technical knowledge, great client rapport, solid results for the people who stuck around.
-His problem was that most people did not stick around.
-He told me his average client lasted four months.
-Some lasted a year or more.
-Some lasted three weeks.
-But four months was the mean.
+Consider a personal trainer with nine years in the industry.
+Good at the job — strong technical knowledge, great client rapport, solid results for the people who stick around.
+The problem is that most people don’t stick around.
+A typical average client lasts four months.
+Some last a year or more.
+Some last three weeks.
+But four months is the mean.

-I asked him what happened at the four-month mark.
-He said there was no single event — clients just faded.
-They would miss a session, then two, then cancel a week, then disappear.
-By the time he reached out to check in, they had already mentally moved on.
+What happens at the four-month mark?
+There is no single event — clients just fade.
+They miss a session, then two, then cancel a week, then disappear.
+By the time the trainer reaches out to check in, they have already mentally moved on.

-I asked him how he tracked client progress between sessions.
-He showed me his phone — a Notes app with client names and scattered measurements he had taken at various points.
+How is client progress tracked between sessions?
+Often it is a Notes app on a phone with client names and scattered measurements taken at various points.
 No system.
 No regular check-ins.
-No way to see at a glance which clients were progressing, which were stalling, and which were about to quit.
+No way to see at a glance which clients are progressing, which are stalling, and which are about to quit.

-He was not unusual.
-In my experience, 80% of personal trainers have no systematic progress tracking beyond what happens in the session itself.
+This is not unusual.
+Roughly 80% of personal trainers have no systematic progress tracking beyond what happens in the session itself.
 The in-session coaching is excellent.
 Everything between sessions is ad hoc, reactive, and dependent on the trainer remembering to follow up.

 $72,000+